visika/tesi-magistrale/thesis.typ

   complex intermolecular interactions with a significantly reduced computational cost compared to traditional ab-initio methods.

-  We will study the capabilities of trained Machine Learning potentials to accurately predict lattice energies, polymorphic behaviours, and response to external conditions like temperature and pressure.
+  We will study the capabilities of trained #glspl("mlp") to accurately predict lattice energies, polymorphic behaviours, and response to external conditions like temperature and pressure.
 We will also study dynamic properties such as phonon spectra to complete the insight into the physical and